 In order to achieve this, we use the Pupil Premium grant:

 To ensure Quality First Teaching with effective feedback enables all children to make good progress.

 To ensure best practice in the Early Years Foundation Stage, including child led learning with quality adult interactions / feedback to extend children’s learning, enables all children to make good progress.

 To ensure children entitled to PP funding make good progress in literacy, narrowing the gap in attainment between them and their peers.

 To ensure children entitled to PP funding make good progress in numeracy, narrowing the gap in attainment between them and their peers.

 To ensure children with communication difficulties are given the necessary targeted support to develop the skills to make good progress across the curriculum.

-To raise confidence levels and improve motor-skills through attendance at after-school clubs.
+To raise confidence levels and improve motor-skills through access to enrichment activities.